symsmith/symsmith.github.io/src/content/blog/playwright-coverage/index.md

 ---
-title: Collecting Test Coverage from Playwright Runs
+title: Collecting Test Coverage in Playwright
-date: 2025/05/09
+date: 2025/05/31
 ---

 Test coverage collection is a good tool to evaluate how much of your code is being tested.
 It can help you identify untested parts of your codebase and improve your test suite.